Optimized Sparse Merkle Tree Implementation

 candidateHash = hash(hash(proof.nonce) + proof.updateId)

-// First collapsed bit from right is 1, so index bit doesn't apply.
+// First collapsed bit from right is 1, so the sibling subtree is empty;

-// Next index bit from right is 0.
+// Next index bit from right is 0, so the candidate hash goes to the left.

-// Next index bit from right is 1.
+// Next index bit from right is 1, so the candidate hash goes to the right.

-// Next index bit from right is 1.
+// Next index bit from right is 1, so the candidate hash goes to the right.

 candidateHash = hash("Hash 0" + candidateHash)